-- I. Criminal compliance and anti-bribery obligations.
+- I. Criminal and anti-bribery compliance obligations.

 - II.
 Compliance personnel and responsibilities

 - III.
 Business partners.
 External care and risk assessment

 - IV.
 Compliance training and reporting

 - V. Controls, targets and resources

 - VI.
 Audit and monitoring

 - VII.
 Whistleblower channel

 - VIII.
-Breaches, analyses and corrective actions
+Internal investigation procedure

 - IX.
-Defence of Competition
+Disciplinary regime

-- X. Cybersecurity
+- X. Breaches, analyses and corrective actions

 - XI.
-Sustainable finance
+Competition

 - XII.
-Human Rights
+Cybersecurity

 - XIII.
-Taxes
+Environmental due diligence processes

+- XIV.
+Human Rights due diligence processes

+- XV.
+Tax compliance

+- XVI.
+Corporate Governance

-The GLOBAL COMPLIANCE REPORT, which is sent by the Group's subsidiaries every six months, is supplemented by the ACS Group's risk and criminal and anti-bribery matrix, which includes both the risks to which the individual listed company is exposed due to its own activity and the risk to which it is indirectly exposed through the criminal risks of the activities of its subsidiaries.
+The Global Compliance Report, which is sent by the Group's subsidiaries every six months, is supplemented by the ACS Group's risk and criminal and anti-bribery matrix, which includes both the risks to which the individual listed company is exposed due to its own activity and the risk to which it is indirectly exposed through the criminal risks of the activities of its subsidiaries.
+In September 2022, the new matrix of risks and controls in the criminal and anti-bribery area of the Group's parent company was added to this matrix of risks and controls in the area of tax compliance.